eclipssed/ECLIPSSED/README.md

 - 👋 Hi, I’m @eclipssed
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Full Stack development
-- 🌱 I’m currently learning Full Stack development
+- 🌱 I’m currently learning the most optimized use of Next.js
 - 💞️ I’m looking to collaborate on Web Dev projects
 - 📫 How to reach me furqanmirzaig@gmail.com